Cozy Peach Kitchen

 • Sauce: I think that the liquid the beans are stewed in is flavorful enough to count as a sauce, but I know that some people prefer actual sauces with grain bowls.
 A simple tahini drizzle is a great addition, or you can use my tahini goddess dressing.

-• Serving: While not required, I find it almost impossible to serve this without cornbread muffins or a slice of cornbread.
-Drop biscuits or buttermilk biscuits are another great option.
+• Serving: While not required, I find it almost impossible to serve this without vegan cornbread muffins or a slice of vegan cornbread.
+Cast iron drop biscuits or vegan biscuits are another great option.

 Speckled slotted spoon lifting up a scoop of red beans.